1.5 Hours / 1.5 CEs

 • Intended Audience

-This training is designed for mental health professionals—including psychologists, social workers, counselors, and other helping professionals—who want to deepen their understanding of psychopathy and narcissistic personality disorder, particularly regarding their effects on relationships and treatment approaches.
-The content is especially relevant for those working in clinical psychology, counseling, mental health, family therapy, and personality disorder specialties.
-The training is suitable for professionals at all career stages, except psychiatrists, and is applicable to a variety of practice settings such as mental health clinics, hospitals, community organizations, schools, and private practices.
+This training is intended for mental health professionals—including psychologists, social workers, counselors, marriage and family therapists, and other helping professionals—who are interested in understanding psychopathy and narcissistic personality disorder and their impact on relationships and treatment.
+The content is particularly relevant for those specializing in clinical psychology, counseling, mental health, family therapy, and personality disorders.
+Psychiatrists are excluded from the intended audience.

 • Experience Level